Tips & Techniques to Overwinter Perennials in Containers

 I garden in Zone 5 and love container gardening with perennials.
 There are a number of great garden plants for containers including the likes of Hostas, Heuchera, and ornamental grasses for shade.
 In sunnier spots, I love to mix and match different groundcover like Sedums and Delosperma.
 But by the time the killing frosts have knocked my perennials dormant, it is time to tuck away my favorite perennial pots for the winter to insure their welcomed return next spring.

 Overwintering fact: Your overwintering success with container perennials is dependent on the ability to insulate the roots (containers).
-Plants grown in containers are exposed to colder temperatures than those grown in the ground and are considered at least two zones colder.
-I live in Zone 5 which would make my pots a Zone 3.
+Plants grown in containers are exposed to colder temperatures than those grown in the ground and are considered one zone colder.
+I live in Zone 5 which would make my pots a Zone 4.

 How I've Overwintered Perennials in Containers

 I’ve gambled and left pots out all winter and some made it and some did not.
 So what do I need to do to make sure my potted perennials come back next year?
 I do recommend (particularly in colder zones) to consider the following:

 This is an old nurseryman’s technique for overwintering pots and bare root plants.
 I dig a trench deep enough so my tallest container is level with the soil line.
 I group all my pots together in this trench and fill it in with the leaves I haven’t raked up yet.
 Burying your pots will help insulate the roots

 No time to dig? – so again I’ve grouped all my pots tight together and covered them with either a thick layer of leaves or potting soil.